baldurk/renderdoc/docs/getting_started/faq.rst

 What APIs does RenderDoc support?
 ---------------------------------

-Currently RenderDoc supports D3D11 (including the D3D11.1/11.2 extensions where available), Vulkan, and core profile OpenGL.
+Currently RenderDoc supports Vulkan, D3D11 (including D3D11.x), D3D12, and core profile OpenGL.
 Note OpenGL is a complex sprawling API, so see the details of what is supported in :doc:`its own page <../behind_scenes/opengl_support>`.
-Since Vulkan support is in its early stages, it also has :doc:`its own page <../behind_scenes/vulkan_support>`.
+Vulkan support has :doc:`a few notes <../behind_scenes/vulkan_support>`, as does :doc:`D3D12 <../behind_scenes/d3d12_support>`.

-In future API support is planned for at D3D9 when time and scheduling allows.
-Higher priority is D3D12 now that Vulkan support is available.
-Mantle support will not happen as the API is not planned to be publically available anymore.
+Future API support is at this point not clear, GLES, Metal and perhaps D3D9 all being possible.
+Higher priority is better operating system/platform support which is currently underway, as well as feature improvements for existing platforms and APIs.

 How can I backup or restore my settings?
 ----------------------------------------